What to Look for in a Travel Nursing Contract

 A Clear Cancellation Policy

-Make sure that your contract includes a clear cancellation policy that outlines what happens if your contract gets cancelled.
+Make sure that your contract includes a clear cancellation policy that outlines what happens if your contract gets canceled.
 Be sure it covers essential questions such as: What percentage — if any — of your pay will you still receive?
 Will you still be reimbursed for any travel expenses you incurred to get to the location if you have already travelled and/or made arrangements for travel?
 Will your stipends be in effect until you can make arrangements to go back home?
 Will the agency work with you, if needed, to find a new placement?

 Travel Expenses and Reimbursements